-History of the Museum The beginnings of today's Poznań Archaeological Museum fall on the second half of the nineteenth century, when in Greater Poland, as in all of Europe, there was a rapid increase in interest in antiquity, including archeology.
-At the same time, the partitions forced the Poles to set up various social organizations that, as a substitute for their own state, supported the development of Polish culture, science and economy.
-Such a role – a patron of Polish science and culture – was fulfilled by the Society of Friends of Poznań Sciences created in 1857 after thirty years of efforts.
+The beginnings of the Archaeological Museum in Pozań date back to the second half of the nineteenth century, when Greater Poland, similarly to the whole Europe, witnessed a rapid increase in the interest in antiquity, including archaeology.
+At the same time, the partitions forced Poles to establish various civic associations, which supported Polish culture, science, and economy on behalf of the former state.
+This role – a patron of Polish science and culture – was played by the Poznań Society of the Friends of Sciences established in 1857.

-In the first years of the Museum's existence, the then secretary of the Society - Leon Wegner - also played a large role in the creation of collections.
-Already at the end of the 19th century, the Museum of Mielżyński had the largest archaeological collections among scientific societies operating in the contemporary Prussian state.
-Such a good result was obtained mainly thanks to the support of Polish landowners and clergy, through which many private collections were acquired.
+In the first years of the Museum's existence, Leon Wegner, the Society’s secretary, also played a significant role in the development of the museum.
+Already at the end of the 19th century, the Mielżyński Museum had the largest archaeological collection of scholarly societies operating in the contemporary Prussian state.
+Such a good result was obtained mainly thanks to the support of Polish landowners and clergy, many of whom donated their private archaeological finds to the museum.

-Members of the Society of Friends of Sciences also participated in archaeological research, thus expanding museum collections.
-Among the acquired collections, there were no unique objects, such as, for example, wełki from Bytynia (Vobotulski poviat) from the early Bronze Age, or objects from sites researched at the highest scientific level at the time (eg materials from Manieczek, district Śremski, examined by Antoni Białecki in 1858).
-In order to give the archaeological work the highest possible scientific level, the Archaeological Commission was established at the Society (from 1885, the Archaeological Section).
-Although it operated periodically, it was a center of exchange of ideas, it inspired members to undertake excavations and publish their results.
-The most well-known members of this commission belonged in the beginning of its existence Antoni Białecki and Kazimierz Szulc, and later also Władysław Jażdżewski and Hieronim Feldmanowski.
-After the Section was established in 1885, it operated in Klemens Koehler, Romuald and Bolesław Erzepkow, Władysław Łebiński, Wincenty Zenkteller, Augustine Kalk, Ignacy Zakrzewski and Albin Węsierski.
-Many of these members of the Archaeological Commission contributed immensely not only to the development of archaeological research in Greater Poland, but also supported the collection of the TPNP Museum with their collections.
+Members of the Society of Friends of Sciences participated in archaeological research, thus enlarging the museum’s collection.
+Among the acquired artefacts were unique objects, such as, for example, oxen from Bytyń dating to the early Bronze Age, or items from sites examined according to the highest research standards of the time (e.g. materials from Manieczki explored by Antoni Białecki in 1858).
+In order to achieve the highest possible scientific level, the Archaeological Commission was established at the Society (from 1885 renamed the Archaeological Section).
+Although it operated periodically, it became a centre of exchange of ideas, inspiring its members to undertake excavations and publish their results.
+The most well-known members of this commission at the beginning of its existence were Antoni Białecki and Kazimierz Szulc, and later also Władysław Jażdżewski and Hieronim Feldmanowski.
+Following the establishment of the Section in 1885, it was attended by Klemens Koehler, Romuald and Bolesław Erzepki, Władysław Łebiński, Wincenty Zenkteller, Augustine Kalk, Ignacy Zakrzewski and Albin Węsierski.
+Many of those scholars contributed greatly to the development of archaeological research in Greater Poland and supported the Museum with their private collections.